 Painting pictures and coloring could help your loved one maintain a sense of purpose and accomplishment and enhance his or her hand-eye coordination, mental acuity, and fine motor skills.
 Some seniors use painting to communicate with their family members.
 Expressing him or herself in an artistic way could lift your loved one’s mood and prevent depression and anxiety.

 Parkinson’s disease is a serious health issue that can impact a senior’s overall health, mobility, and independence.
-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, an in-home care provider Pembroke Pines, Florida, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of high-quality home care Pembroke Pines, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.
 To learn about our premier in-home care plans, give us a call at (954) 374-8273 today.